doheelee0328/weather-app/README.md

 - Open a terminal or command prompt.

 - Navigate to the project directory using the cd command.
-For example, if your project is located in a folder called "weather-app", you would run:
+For example, if your project is located in a folder called "weather-app", you would run "cd weather-app"

-"cd weather-app"

-- Run the following command to install all the project dependencies listed in the package.json file:
+- Run the following command to install all the project dependencies listed in the package.json file with "npm install"

-"npm install"

-- Once the dependencies are installed, you can start the development server by running the following command:
+- Once the dependencies are installed, you can start the development server by running the following command "npm start"

-"npm start"

-The app will now be running locally on your machine.
+- The app will now be running locally on your machine.
 You can open a web browser and visit http://localhost:3000 to view the app.

 ## Design